 Ed: Well, I don’t mind subsidizing the savings in the early years, so I don’t mind putting that in because I know she’s gonna spend her money, but the other reason I did that, not only because I know about the compounding and how it will really pay later on for her, is that when she does get on her own and have her own job at 25, I believe it’s more likely she’ll continue the savings process because I already set up the foundation for her.

 Nicole: And that’s a good place, actually, I need to take a quick break.
 We’ll be right back talking more smart money with Jim Lange and Ed Slott.

 Nicole: This is the Lange Money Hour, where smart money talks.
-I’m Nicole DeMartino here with Jim Lange, CPA and best-selling author of “Retire Secure!,” and our esteemed guest today, Ed Slott, America’s IRA expert and, actually a little later, we’re going to be talking about Ed’s book “Stay Rich for Life,” and that book you can certainly get.
+I’m Nicole DeMartino here with James Lange, CPA/Attorney and best-selling author of “Retire Secure!,” and our esteemed guest today, Ed Slott, America’s IRA expert and, actually a little later, we’re going to be talking about Ed’s book “Stay Rich for Life,” and that book you can certainly get.
 You can jump on his website, www.irahelp.com.